tapfortap/Documentation/iOSAPIReference.md

 ### + (void)initializeWithAPIKey:(NSString *)apiKey completion:(TFTInitializationRequestHandler)handler;

-Initializes Tap for Tap with the provided API key and listener.
+Initializes Tap for Tap with the provided API key and block.

 **Parameters**

   - _apiKey_ - Your Tap for Tap API key.
 This can be found on your [account](https://tapfortap.com/manage/account) page.
-  - handler - A block for handling the callback.
+  - _handler_ - A block for handling the result of the initialization.

 ---

 #### + (void)enableTestMode

 Enables test mode.
 Test mode causes Tap for Tap to disable spending and earning for your app.
-This is useful for when you are developing your app and want to test with the SDK integrated without wasting impressions and clicks for your app. **Don't forget** to disable test mode before you release your app to the play store.
+This is useful for when you are developing your app and want to test with the SDK integrated without wasting impressions and clicks for your app. **Don't forget** to disable test mode before you release your app to the App Store.

 ---